ALSETLab/2025-Summer-PowerGrid-Course/docs/04_Venue-Travel-etc.md

 From the railway stations Lyon Part-Dieu and Lyon Perrache, the campus of the "Ecole Centrale" can be reached by public transportation. **The corresponding bus stop is "Campus Lyon Ouest".**

+### Public Transportation - Getting to the ECL
 From Lyon Part-Dieu, [bus line C6](https://www.tcl.fr/lignes/ligne-majeure-c6) will bring you to the stop "Campus Lyon Ouest" (end stop of bus line C6)

 From Lyon Perrache, [bus line 55](https://www.tcl.fr/lignes/bus-55) will bring you to the stop "Campus Lyon Ouest" (end stop of bus line 55).

 More information on public transportation in Lyon can be found at this [link](http://www.tcl.fr/).

-### Lodging
+## Lodging
-For those traveling for the Summer School, here are a couple of options:
+For those traveling for the Summer School, here are a couple of options near the venue:
 - The [Residence Paul Comparat](https://www.lyoncampus.com/vivre/se-loger/liste-des-residences-etudiantes/detail/residence-paul-comparat-centrale-lyon) is a student residence on the campus of ECL.
 - The [Campanile Lyon Nord - Ecully](https://lyon-nord-ecully.campanile.com/fr-fr/?utm_content=partoo&utm_medium=seo-bgp&utm_source=google) hotel is located just a few minutes from the venue.

-A list of hotels and B&B can be found [here](https://www.ecully.fr/ma-ville/tourisme/les-hebergements-de-tourisme-487.html).
+A more detailed list of hotels and B&B can be found [here](https://www.ecully.fr/ma-ville/tourisme/les-hebergements-de-tourisme-487.html).

 Please note that you must arrange for your lodging personally/individually.